rndblog/rndblog.github.io/_posts/2015-09-12-editing-policy.markdown

 <div class="note unreleased">
   <h5>This post is still under construction</h5>
   <p>
-    Sorry, post is not published yet and this is placeholder only.
+    Sorry, post is not ready to be published yet and this is placeholder only for internal use.
 This will be changed very soon.
   </p>
 </div>